iggym/ModalViewController/README.md

 Description
 -----------
 A Modal View Controller example.
 There is a presenting view controller and a presented view controller.
 The best practice is for the presenting view controller to dismiss the presented view controller.
 This requires delegation.
 The Presented view controller defines a protocol method and a delegate property.
-The Presenting view controller adopts the protocol and implements the protocol method.
+The Presenting view controller adopts the `PresentedViewControllerDelegate` protocol.
 You can also pass data back to the presenting view controller.
 To do this you could add an argument to this method.

 ####The Presenting View Controller